showpass/showpass-wordpress-plugin/CONTRIBUTING.md

 * You will have commited and pushed on master branch all the changes that you made.

-* Call this command `git archive -o showpass-wordpress-plugin.zip --prefix=showpass-wordpress-plugin/ HEAD:plugin'
+* Call this command `git archive -o showpass-wordpress-plugin.zip --prefix=showpass-wordpress-plugin/ HEAD:plugin`

 It will create `showpass-wordpress-plugin.zip` file and it will be prepared for install through the plugin installed.
 Inside this .zip file are all folders and files that the plugin needs for working.